nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### C.1.3&ensp;Statistics and Recommendations
-The statistics feature was developed in a depth-first approach.
-It spans across all major components in ChopChop.
+The development of the statistics feature follows a depth-first approach because it requires additional classes and operations across all major components in ChopChop.

 #### C.1.4&ensp;Automated GUI Testing
 To ensure that our ChopChop GUI conform to its expected behaviour, we implemented Unit tests that test the individual components components comprehensively.